cBollins/NASA-Exoplanet-Archive/.ipynb_checkpoints/README-checkpoint.md

 # NASA Exoplanet Archive EDA

-An EDA exploring the properties of confirmed exoplanets using publicly available data from NASA's archive:
+An ongoing EDA exploring the properties of confirmed exoplanets using publicly available data from NASA's archive:

 > https://exoplanetarchive.ipac.caltech.edu/

-A full walkthrough of the project is given in "Project_Tour.ipynb", including how the TAS query API works within each exercise folder.
+A full walkthrough of the project is given in `Project_Tour.ipynb`, and how each dataset was fetched in `fetch_data.py` -- including a demonstration of a query.

+# Contents

+- Webpage Plots `/Plots_Exercise`.
+- Kepler Candidantes `/Kepler_Candidates`.
+- Exoplanet Detection `/Exoplanet_Detection`.

-## Exercise 1
+## Webpage Plots

 The first exercise is simply recreating some of the plots seen on the first webpage when you follow the link above:
 1. Exolanet mass vs. orbital period